-The O’odham name for this April-ish month is Uam Masad which roughly translates to the yellow month.
+The O’odham name for this April-ish lunar month is Uam Masad which roughly translates to “yellow month.”
 On the slopes of the the Tucson Mountains this is certainly the case – with palo verde, brittle bush, paperflower, creosote, desert marigold, and more flourishing their yellow blooms.
 These various flowers cloak the slopes in a glowing golden yellow mantle, rippling in the spring breezes.
 On a still day, the sound of the various species of native bees working their way through this bounty is a symphony of delight to my ears.

 One edible yellow flower that’s tasty and easy to use are the abundant palo verde flowers.
 The flowers are slightly sweet and have a delicate taste of snow peas.

 The common name “palo verde” can refer to a number of species, including